 Yes, occasionally.
+You need to be respectful of your housemates when doing this.
 If you want to have someone to stay for more than a night or two you will need to discuss this with the Warden.

 Do I need to bring my own bedroom furniture?

-All houses are fully furnished, however we have found that students prefer to bring their own bedroom furniture.
-We can provide bedroom furniture including a bed, desk, chair and cupboard so if you need this just let us know in your application.
+All houses are fully furnished; however, we have found that some students prefer to bring their own bedroom furniture.
+We provide bedroom furniture including a bed, desk, chair and cupboard so if you would prefer to bring your own just let us know in your application.

 How much does it cost to live In BSC?

 The fees for 2020 are listed under Fees on this website.
-They include accommodation, meals, utilities, tutorials and activities.
+They include accommodation, meals, utilities, tutorials, activities and mentoring.

 Can I pay my fees in installments?

 Yes.
-We will bill you in four equal monthly installments each semester to make it easier for you to budget.
-If you choose to pay your semester fees within the first two weeks of each semester we offer a 2% discount.
+We will bill you in eleven equal monthly instalments over the year to make it easier for you to budget.
+If you choose to pay your semester fees within the first two weeks of each semester, we offer a 2% discount.